 Our Individual Development Accounts (IDAs) assist Oregonians in saving money to start or grow a small business by enrolling them in a grant program.
-The program requires grantees to affordably save $84 a month, for a minimum of 13 months and maximum of 2 years, until $1,000 is saved.
-The $1,000 in savings is then matched with $5,000 in grant money provided by Mercy Corps Northwest for a combined total of $6,000 for their business.
+The program requires grantees to save as little as $50 a month, over a minimum timeframe of of 6 months and maximum timeframe of 2 years, until $1,200 is saved.
+The $1,200 in savings is then matched with $6,000 in grant money provided by Mercy Corps Northwest for a combined total of $7,200 for their business.
 Graduating participants will also be pre-approved for a $1,000 credit-building loan.

 IDAs empower individuals with the desire to become an entrepreneur – inclusive to all races, ethnicities, gender expressions, age, disability, national origin, citizenship status, or involvement with the criminal justice system – to realize their dreams.
 The program not only grows the assets of individuals, but also families and the overall economic strength of the broader community.
 Since inception, the program has provided hundreds of entrepreneurs with over $4 million in grants to support sustainable growth of local businesses.

 Start your IDA grant journey

 We are proud to offer resources that help you stay informed as you partner with our IDA grant program to achieve your business goals.